A couple days ago, we received an email from a precious individual, and it reminded me that I have been needing to address something.

 But if you can learn to not despise the simple things — if you can learn to not despise and overlook the basics; to not despise the foundational truths found in God’s Word — that’s where your deliverance is: in the simple truth of the Word of God!

 Not in the complications that mankind puts on you.
 Not in the complicated prayers and the complicated solutions that you seek.
 Not in the difficult doctrines of men that they teach and their standards that are impossible to live by.
 Not in the flashy doctrines of demons that are so appealing to the senses and make us feel so good temporarily.

-But in the simple truth of the Word of God, beginning with a relationship with the Heavenly Father through Jesus Christ, and continuing as you follow and are obedient to His standards that are found in His Word!
+But in the simple truth of the Word of God, beginning with a relationship with the Heavenly Father through Jesus Christ, and continuing as you yield to the working of the Spirit of God within you, Who enables you to follow and to be obedient to His standards that are found in His Word!